skip navigation

 large dogtoy-sized dog

 Selecting a dog requires careful thought.
-Are you willing to make a ten to fifteen year commitment (promise to do something) — "in sickness and in health, for richer or poorer?" (marriage vow)
+Are you willing to make a ten to fifteen year commitment—in sickness and in health, for richer or poorer?

 First, how old are the members of your family?
-A toy-sized, little, active, dog under fifteen pounds is not suitable (not a good choice) If you have a child younger than seven.
+A toy-sized, little, active, dog under fifteen pounds is not suitable if you have a child younger than seven.
 Puppies have little, ultra-sharp, pointed teeth and will chew on anything, including your child!
 Getting a puppy could result in accidental injury and a lasting fear of dogs.

 Who will be the dog's primary caretaker?
 If you say "Mom", think again.
 In the past, a mom was a work-all-day, stay-at-home, busy, miracle worker.
 But now she may be an eight-to-six, high-level, busy executive.
 Of course, the kids will promise to be hard-working, thoughtful, good caretakers.
 However, as soon as the job is inconvenient, the dog will be left alone and in need.